tryscer/flock/flock-music.md

 ​	“You, too?”
 ​	“I’ve been to some shows, man.
 That was something else.”

 The road ahead slopes down, down, down.
 We look into an ugly, overgrown valley, like a jungle road in the middle of the city.
-My heart sinks, and I can hear it beating again.
+My heart sinks and I can hear it beating again.
 ​	"Anyone else hears drums?" says Eleanore.
 ​	“What did you mean?”
 I ask Eddie.
 “When you said, ‘Do you know what it means?’”
 ​	Eddie turns to me.
 He holds my hand and looks deep into my eyes.
 “It means you were chosen, Alice.”
 ​	I giggle.
 ​	Cindy says, “You’re the chosen one, Alice!”
 Eddie makes a sour face at her.
 ​​	Inside, I'm boiling.
 Was I really chosen?
-No matter for what, I think, when did anyone ever choose me?
+No matter for what, I think.
+When did anyone ever choose me?
 I hear my heart beating in my ears again, like Babatunde’s big drum.

-​	*(BOOM!)*
+​	*(BOOM)*

 “Just tell me one thing," Eddie says to Barry.
 "One thing and then I’ll leave you alone.”
 ​	“That’ll be the day.”